Invertible matrix: In Abstract algebra

 While the most common case is that of matrices over the real or complex numbers, all of those definitions can be given for matrices over any algebraic structure equipped with addition and multiplication (i.e. rings).
 However, in the case of a ring being commutative, the condition for a square matrix to be invertible is that its determinant is invertible in the ring, which in general is a stricter requirement than it being nonzero.
 For a noncommutative ring, the usual determinant is not defined.
 The conditions for existence of left-inverse or right-inverse are more complicated, since a notion of rank does not exist over rings.

 The set of n × n invertible matrices together with the operation of matrix multiplication and entries from ring R form a group, the general linear group of degree n, denoted GL_{n}(R).

+Practical Considerations

+For most practical applications, it is not necessary to invert a matrix to solve a system of linear equations, since Gaussian elimination is computationally less expensive.
+However, for a unique solution to exist, it is necessary for the matrix involved to be invertible.

+Matrix decomposition techniques like LU decomposition are much faster than inversion, and various fast algorithms for special classes of linear systems have also been developed.

 Applications

-For most practical applications, it is not necessary to invert a matrix to solve a system of linear equations; however, for a unique solution, it is necessary for the matrix involved to be invertible.

-Decomposition techniques like LU decomposition are much faster than inversion, and various fast algorithms for special classes of linear systems have also been developed.